datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

 keyboard, it'd be bloated, and it'd introduce a single point of failure problem which makes your computer unusable when the keyboard decides to act up.

-Think about toy blocks, they are simple in shapes and when stack properly together, you can build tons of different types of buildings with them.
+Think about toy blocks, they are simple in shapes and when stacked properly together, you can build tons of different types of buildings with them.
 But if their shapes become too complex and serve more purposes, they become
 ***specific***, only usable under certain situations, thus limiting your ability